6 steps to take in the wake of George Floyd’s death

 Family: plan to have a conversation with your family about race.
-This is perhaps with your children on the value of the Image of God in all people, with your parents who are reading the news differently than you right now, with your spouse is is maybe at a different point in this discussion than you.
+This is perhaps with your children on the value of the Image of God in all people, with your parents who are reading the news differently than you right now, with your spouse who is maybe at a different point in this discussion than you.
 Have the conversation with an eye towards areas for growth to “count others as more significant than yourself.”
-(Phil 2:3) Don’t pull back; engage.
+(Phil 2:3) Don’t pull back—engage.

 Government: Perhaps this very moment isn’t a time for peaceful protest, but there will be one.
-In addition, leverage the representational government God gave us for other people’s benefit.
-Write to your congressperson, go to town halls meetings and ask what leaders are doing to benefit marginalized members of the community, research who you vote for, and if they serve all members of their constituency or just ones that look like you.
-Don’t pull back; engage.
+In addition, leverage the representative government God gave us for other people’s benefit.
+Write to your congressperson, go to town hall meetings and ask what leaders are doing to benefit marginalized members of the community, research who you vote for and ask if they serve all members of their constituency or just ones that look like you.
+Don’t pull back—engage.

 Church: Help us.
 Partner with our ministry partners, ask for more diverse representation in leadership, worship settings, teaching, etc., come to member’s nights and ask thoughtful questions, be agents in our city that work to the benefit of all members of the city.
 Don’t pull back—engage.